 A long time ago Vrindavan was a village kingdom.
 The inhabitants were mostly farmers and cowherds.
 The area was ruled by King Nanda and his wife Yashoda.
 They had two sons Balaram and Krishna, the reincarnation of Lord Vishnu.
 Since it was a farming community the villagers were scared of Lord Indra, the God of rain and thunder.
 According to mythology in the month of July, Lord Indra rides out of his palace in all his glory, on a chariot drawn by his white elephant called Airavat.
 Followed by dark clouds he brings rain to the entire Indian sub-continent.
-After a scorching summer the rains bring life and happiness to the farming community.
+After a scorching summer, the rains bring life and happiness to the farming community.

 In order to appease and thank Lord Indra, the people of Vrindavan performed sacrifices and made offerings to him every year.
-Krishna as a young boy saw all the preparations being made since before sunrise.
+Krishna as a young boy saw all the preparations being made before sunrise.
 He went to his father and asked,

 His father King Nanda replied,

 “Krishna, we perform this ritual every year.
-The entire village gathers and we offer our produce to Lord Indra through Lord Agni, the God of Fire as a thanksgiving.”
+The entire village gathers and we offer our farm produce to Lord Indra through Lord Agni, the God of Fire as a thanksgiving.”

 Krishna was puzzled,

 “But father why Lord Indra?
 The farmer gets up early every day to work his fields.
-He hoes, sows and nurtures his plants.
+He hoes, sows, and nurtures his plants.
 He works day and night and looks after them before he can harvest the crop.”